EphremG/Chat/README.md

 - Check the existence of the packet in the list.
 - Hash times out every 10 minutes.

-The code was implemented on windows with C++ by Tigranuhi Mkhitaryan.
+The code was implemented on windows with C++

 Notice: This implementation is using SHA256 algorithm.
 In order to be able to use this implementation openssl library should be downloaded and installed.
 	The last version of openssl library can be found and downloaded here --> https://www.openssl.org/source/ .